Bohdan Koziy

-Bohdan Koziy (23 February 1923 – 30 November 2003) was a Ukrainian suspected war criminal and allegedly a member of the Ukrainische Hilfspolizei (Ukrainian Auxiliary Police), a Nazi German mobile police force that operated in the General Government on July 27, 1941.
+Bohdan Koziy (February 23, 1923 – November 30, 2003) was a suspected war criminal and allegedly a member of the Ukrainische Hilfspolizei (Ukrainian Auxiliary Police), a Nazi German mobile police force that operated in the General Government on July 27, 1941.
 The name of the unit reflected its geographic jurisdiction.

 Wartime activities

 Koziy was born in the town of Pukasivtsi, then in eastern Poland (now in Ukraine).
 Between 1939 and 1944, Koziy was alleged to be a member of the Ukrainian Auxiliary Police.
 He was allegedly involved in the displacing of Jews into ghettos.
 He allegedly shot Bernard Kandler, who had tried to escape from a truck that was taking him to a ghetto; Lusi Rosiner, a fourteen-year-old hiding in a barn, and the four-year-old Monica Singer.

 In 1944, fleeing the Soviet advance, Koziy and his family moved to Heide, Germany, where he worked as a farm hand.
 After Nazi Germany's surrender in 1945, the Koziys lived in a variety of displaced persons camps.